 Pomapoo Puppies – Before You Buy…

 Before you buy a Pomapoo, you have to know a few things about them first.
-If you’re an owner who is constantly busy, I would not suggest that you buy one because they constantly need attention.
+If you’re a constantly busy owner, I would not suggest that you buy one because they constantly need attention.

 However, these dogs are fun, cute, and highly intelligent.
 When raising them, give them treats and teach them how to become quiet on demand.